 Wollens Partner and Private Practice Practitioner Charlotte McGregor looks at the current process and immeasurable, helpful changes to legislation.

-Lockdown #2 is well and truly underway and we (lawyers) are yet again required to think creatively about how to provide the best possible levels of service.
+As restrictions continue we (lawyers) are yet again required to think creatively about how to provide the best possible levels of service.

 When making a Will, our lawyers are concerned to ensure that we can cover off the following:

 - Clear instructions about what it is you wish to achieve – i.e. who has what and why.